Enzzza/arduino-clock/README.md

 }
 ```

-In this function we setup initial values for our modules.
-We will try to get DST button state from EEPROM memory if there is nothing in memory we will put 1 as default (summer time).
+In this function we’ll setup initial values for our modules.
+We’ll try to get DST button state from EEPROM memory.
+If there is nothing in the memory, we will put 1 as default (summer time).

 ```C
 DST = EEPROM.get(0, DST);